add_key - add a key to the kernel's key management facility

 key_serial_t keyring);

-No glibc wrapper is provided for this system call; see NOTES.
+: There is no glibc wrapper for this system call; see

 The key may be rejected if the provided data is in the wrong format or it is invalid in some other way.